nesl/Heliot/README.md

 ## 2. Running Network Emulator

-0. get source code and install required packages by following the steps in https://github.com/nesl/Heliot/blob/master/network/README.md
+0. get source code and install required packages by following the steps described [here] (https://github.com/nesl/Heliot/blob/master/network/README.md)

 1. modify the config file
 ```
 cd placethings
 vim config_ddflow_demo/task_data.json

-# change the ip addresses and to the correct ip addresses
-172.17.51.1:18900 => the corresponding IP and port of the actuator (the display server in section 5)
-172.17.49.60:18800 => the corresponding IP and port of Jetson-Tx2
 ```
+change the ip addresses and to the correct ip addresses
+    - 172.17.51.1:18900 => the corresponding IP and port of the actuator, which would be the display server described in [section 5] (https://github.com/nesl/Heliot#5-user-smartphone-for-notification) in this demo
+    - 172.17.49.60:18800 => the corresponding IP and port of Jetson-Tx2

 2. run the demo case with sudo (because mininet requires root access to simulate the network)
 ```